KTKT: All-news, sports talk and Spanish

 In the spring of 1989, KTKT dropped music altogether to become an all-news radio station, airing the audio feed of CNN Headline News.

-In the early 1990s, KTKT was an affiliate of Sports Entertainment Network, a sports-oriented talk radio network (which underwent several ownership and name changes over the years and is now known as SportsMap Radio Network), but due to low ratings switched back to CNN Headline News by early 1994.
+In the early 1990s, KTKT was an affiliate of Sports Entertainment Network, a sports-oriented talk radio network, but due to low ratings switched back to CNN Headline News by early 1994.
 The station was also, for a time, the Tucson radio affiliate of the Los Angeles Dodgers.
 In 2001, the station became the Tucson radio affiliate of the Phoenix Suns.

 In November 2004, KTKT dropped almost all sports and news programming to air a Spanish-language Norteño oldies format (that style being popular among many Latinos in Tucson).
-In 2005, KTKT dropped music and adopted the ESPN Deportes Spanish-language sports format not long after it launched nationally. but would later drop it to air Spanish-language adult hits.
+In 2005, KTKT dropped music and adopted the ESPN Deportes Radio Spanish-language sports format not long after it launched nationally. but would later drop it to air Spanish-language adult hits.